LostByteSoft/Convert-IMAGE-to-WALLPAPER/readme.md

 ---------------------------------------------

 	Convert IMAGE to WALLPAPER_v1.sh
-		-You select one file and convert.
+		-You select one file and convert to common screen resolutions.
 	THE BEST TO USE
 	Convert IMAGE to WALLPAPER_v2.sh
-		-The version to use
+		-You select one file and convert to multiples resolutions.
-		-You select one file and convert to multiples resolutions or only your screen resolution.
+		-Convert only to your screen resolution.
-		-Convert to any resolution to fill all the black bars.
+		-Convert to any resolution to fill (or remove) all the black bars.
 	Convert IMAGE to WALLPAPER_v3 (parallel).sh
 		-Convert the selected folder AND sub folder.
 		-Use parallel to faster convert.